-Event ID 4624 explained: Windows successful logon & LogonType reference
+Event ID 4624 explained: Windows successful logon and LogonType reference

 What a 4624 record actually contains, why the LogonType field matters more than the event itself, and how to read them at scale.

-Event ID 4624 — "An account was successfully logged on" — is logged on the Security channel every time Windows authenticates an identity.
+Event ID 4624, "An account was successfully logged on", lands on the Security channel every time Windows authenticates an identity.
 It is the single highest-traffic record on most workstations and the spine of almost every IR investigation.
-Knowing how to read one is non-negotiable.
+Knowing how to read one is not optional.

 The interesting parts live in <EventData>: